 A few weeks ago I was shooting the breeze with a group of veterans about whether or not a civil war would start in 2018 or beyond, and what it might look like.
 And that’s how this blog was born.
 Welcome to the very first post as we put our thoughts into words and chronicle the development and likelihood of a domestic conflict in the United States.

 I’ll quickly give you my take: we’re already in a “domestic conflict,” albeit a low grade one on the grand scale of things.
 It’s difficult for me to see the widening ideological gap, the increasing inequality, and the sporadic political violence and not arrive at or near the conclusion that we’re already here.
-What we’re seeing is called a low intensity conflict, hence the name of this blog.
+What we’re seeing is called a low intensity conflict.

 FM 100-20, Military Operations in Low Intensity Conflict (1990, which I believe is no longer valid), provides us an official definition of the term: